heinrichkortsch/dti_workshop_2025/docs/part 3 tiny sorter/step-1.md

   </video>
 </div>

+{:.note}
-> **Note:** The video shows how to build the sorter using an Arduino (a different microcontroller similar to our Raspberry Pi Pico ).
+The video shows how to build the sorter using an Arduino (a different microcontroller similar to our Raspberry Pi Pico ).
 Focus now on building the physical parts — connection differences are explained in a later step.

 ## 4. Connect it
 <div>